Community-based breeding programs take root

 At three sites – in Bonga, Horro and Menz – the scheme generated a 20 percent average increase in farmer incomes from sheep.
 The additional income means that many households are no longer forced to rely on government-run safety net programs.
 Farmers have also created some 35 formal breeders’ cooperatives, which have further strengthened self-sufficiency and enabled the groups to build capital from investments, including the buying of rams and bucks.
 A cooperative in Bonga, for instance, now has capital of around 60,000 USD.

 The program has given Ethiopia’s livestock farmers a critical platform to raise their productivity and respond to growing demand for sheep and goats – driven by urbanization, a growing population, and the proximity of the Gulf States.
 It is also gaining the support of decision-makers.
 Community-based breeding programs were acknowledged by the Ethiopian government in 2015, for instance, when it incorporated the approach into its Livestock Master Plan.

 Ethiopian regional government authorities in Southern Nations and Amhara are also investing money in community-based breeding, and a new World Bank-funded national livestock program is upscaling community-based approaches for small ruminants.
-Other countries are also taking note – and the program is now being replicated in Iran, Malawi, South Africa, Sudan, Tanzania and Uganda.
+Other countries are also taking note – and the program is now being replicated in Malawi, South Africa, Sudan, Tanzania and Uganda.